w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

+{:/comment}

-## Add previous and next buttons
+## Previous and next buttons

-Use `<button>` elements to allow users to manually switch back and forth between items.
-These can be individually styled as needed, but provide semantic meaning to support assistive technology and keyboard use.
+Use `<button>` elements to allow users to switch back and forth between items.
+Such elements provide semantic meaning to support assistive technologies and consistent keyboard use out of the box.
+They can be individually styled as needed.

-In the example below, JavaScript is used to generate buttons and add them to the carousel.
-Visually the buttons appear as arrows overlaying the individual items.
+Generate the buttons with JavaScript to avoid having useless buttons in the HTML code when JavaScript is unavailable, and add them to the carousel:

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>